This Answer Record demonstrates the flow to add a Custom AXI IP with interrupt support.

 Step 5: Implement the Design and Export to SDK

-Step 7: Build the BSP using custom driver
+Step 7: Build the BSP using a custom driver

 Click Rescan Repositories, and Apply, and Click OK to exit.